solomonlr/introduction-to-github-lab_solomon_r/README.md

 **What is a branch**

 A parallel working version of your repository.
 You can have multiple branches at a time and branches can be created and deleted at will.
-Each repository default branch is called `main`.
+Each repository's default branch is called `main`.

 <details>
 <summary><h2> Making a fork </h2></summary>